kubernetes-sigs/aws-load-balancer-controller/docs/examples/grpc_server.md

 grpcserver   <none>   YOUR_DOMAIN_NAME   ALB-NAME.us-east-1.elb.amazonaws.com   80      90m
     ```

-1. Finally, test your secure gRPC service by running the greeter client, substituting `YOUR_DOMAIN` for the domain you used in the ingress manifest.
+1. Finally, test your secure gRPC service by running the greeter client, substituting `YOUR_DOMAIN_NAME` for the domain you used in the ingress manifest.

     ```bash
-    docker run --rm -it --env BACKEND=YOUR_DOMAIN placeexchange/grpc-demo:latest python greeter_client.py
+    docker run --rm -it --env BACKEND=YOUR_DOMAIN_NAME placeexchange/grpc-demo:latest python greeter_client.py
     ```

     You should see the following response.